owlmeans/credentials-core/packages/core/README.md

-# OwlMeans Re:gov library: Core
+# OwlMeans Credentials library: Core

 Required for creation, signing and verifying credentials.
 Based on w3c did and vc standarts.